Trump campaign declares victory in Minneapolis rally dispute: ‘It is going to be huge!’

-The Trump administration declared victory Tuesday in its brief dispute with the Minneapolis arena and the city government over security costs for a planned rally.
+The Trump administration declared victory Tuesday in its brief dispute with a Minneapolis arena and the city government over security costs for a planned rally this week.

 Campaign manager Brad Parscale posted to Twitter a brief statement saying that the Target Center “has backed off canceling the contract” as it had threatened to do so if the Trump campaign didn’t pay more than $530,000 — more than 26 times what President Barack Obama had paid for a 2009 rally.